 Sara helped the boys learn how to use their newly functional tongue and help develop the right muscles to direct the way their face was growing and changing.
 This actually helps a lot with posture as well.
 They worked with Sara several times a month and had daily exercises for 10-15 minutes a day to work on facial development and posture.

 Our massage therapist worked on loosening up the muscles that were pulling the boys' spines in the wrong directions.
 If she had done these types of massage before their surgery and tongue exercises it would have been useless.
 This is why the order of operations is key here!
 It’s like pulling on a rubber band and then letting go, it just goes right back into place.
 But since we had the other two treatments done first, it was like the rubber band was snipped and wasn’t going to just snap back to pulling the spine off course again.

 She also showed the boys how to sleep better which was huge.
 They were side sleepers so she taught them how to position themselves with pillows so their spine was still straight when they slept on their side.
 This was important because, even if you massage the muscles to relax them, if you just tighten them back up every night when you sleep you’re not going to make any progress.

-Step five was osteopathic therapy.
-We had the boys go in every week in the beginning then spread it out to every other week then once a month.
+We had the boys go in every week for treatment in the beginning and then spread it out to every other week then once a month.
 The osteopath found trigger points where either the muscles, tendons, joints or otherwise were extremely stuck and she helped release them.
 She also gave the boys homework stretches to do to keep their bodies loose.